Pasha-T/rsync-simple/README.md

 The backup mode (full or incremental) is determined by the day of the week:

 - By default, a full backup is performed on day 6 (Saturday), and incremental backups are performed on other days.
-- You can change the case values in the `set_mode()` function to customize which days perform which backups.
+- Customize the `set_mode()` function to change the days for full and incremental backups.

 ### 2. Finding the Latest Backup